Zamy97/Explain_Algorithms/README.rst

 Goal is to design my views using the Built in generic views!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Was getting a ReverseNotMatch error so `used this question to unblock myself`_.

+.. _`used this question to unblock myself`: https://stackoverflow.com/questions/45724006/django-reverse-for-not-found-is-not-a-valid-view-function-or-pattern-na

 Here's a sample _.
 .. _ `Link to the sample`: https://www.tutorialspoint.com/django/django_generic_views.htm